jind11/utterance-rewriting/README.md

 ```

 Here "MODEL_DIR" refers to the directory that contains the model parameters used for model initialization.
 "MODEL_NAME" is the model name we would like to fine-tune, e.g. t5-large.

+## Rewritten DECODE Dataset

+As mentioned in the paper, we have shown a use case of this rewriting model on the contradiction detection dataset, DECODE, and successfully improve it by several points.
+Here we provide the rewritten DECODE dateset in this [Google Drive](https://drive.google.com/drive/folders/1nNnBBm5kHXkw26FW27ztUaHEmPgDbIEa?usp=share_link).
+To be noted, we have provided updated test sets mentioned in the paper.